jay-ramani/Video-Container-Convert/README.md

 # Video Container Convert

 ## What This Is
-A Python script that converts source video file's container to a compatible target container.
+A Python script that converts a source video file's container to a compatible target container.

 At present, the script converts any of the below source formats to [Matroska](https://en.wikipedia.org/wiki/Matroska):
 * AVI